 With all energy I ran, imagining a professional runner’s running stance.
 While I was running halfway through the corner of my eye I tried to look at my competitors in other lanes but to my shock I gave them a good 30 m lead.
 I ran with all the energy I had and ran towards finishing line marking my first ever 100 m dash in 19.36 seconds winning first medal.

-Not a great time but it sure got attention of my coach Charan Singh Rathi (an international walker with record time of 1:25:48 for 20 km walk).
+Not a great time but it sure got the attention of my coach Charan Singh Rathi (an international walker with a record time of 1:25:48 for 20 km walk).
 Under his wingmanship, support and training I found myself training with other trainee athletes for next 3 years from 3.30 AM till 6.30 AM every morning 365 days being trained on different race types and working on different aspects of becoming a professional athlete.

 Having competed in various inter province sports championships I was getting better.
 Finally in summer of 2002 I beat the selection criteria for nationals under 18 category with my best time for 100 m sprints now at 11.13 seconds.

 It was at this time my mom/life coach had to intervene helping me to do a rain check on reality, explaining how the future of sports in this millennium was bleak.
-Looking at the poor infrastructure for athletes back then I had a hard decision to make, to either pursue a professional athletic career or to study and finish my university and join workforce actively.
+Looking at the poor infrastructure for athletes back then I had a hard decision to make, to either pursue a professional athletic career or to study and finish my university and join the workforce actively.

 I chose the latter, carefully evaluating my priorities and refocused myself for better grades and putting myself through college.